0xGallagher/FHERoulette/README.md

 </br>

 ### <img src="./src/assets/img/zamacasino.png" width="20" /> Gameplay

-Here is the lifecycle of a single game round:

 Betting: You select your numbers amount by left clicking on the board and the chip section in right side.